bokeh/bokeh/docs/bokeh/source/docs/user_guide/output/jupyter.rst

   virtualizing a renderer does not release its output, but deleting a cell, replacing its output, or closing the notebook sends an explicit release for that view.
 A frontend opened later receives a current artifact snapshot.
+  If an update introduces a newly required built-in bundle or custom extension, that snapshot first publishes and identifies the corresponding resource record; the frontend loads it before remounting the artifact.
   Use ``handle.views`` for diagnostics and ``handle.close()`` when finished.
   To send several
   changes as one update, use the handle as a batching context: